valevo/SABIO/theory/README.md

  - randomly sample (construct) queries into the network, compute statistics on results -> expected outcome: some items (or properties of items) will be over-represented and some under-represented, so what do these says about (types of) biases?
  - this is reminiscient of an MCMC method -> thus the question: what distribution are we sampling by this procedure?
- - Marieke mentioned similar research, paper by Jacco
+ - Marieke mentioned similar research, namely [this paper by Jacco](https://ieeexplore.ieee.org/abstract/document/7559558)
  - nice thing: depending on the sampling procedure, this method is fairly objective and unbiased in itself